glassCodeBender/BigBrainSecurity/README.md

 # BigBrainSecurity
-An IDS written in Scala
+Eventually this will be home to an IDS written in Scala and Python.
+Currently it is a storage space for security scripts I write.